Last Updated on September 2, 2020

 The unlimited liability of general partnerships is usually the biggest reason to choose a corporation or LLC as it helps to shield the owner’s personal assets.
 Learn more about forming an LLC.

 - Easy to dissolve: A general partnership can be dissolved at any time.
-Without an agreement in place, the business will be dissolved upon the occurrence of a number of events, such as death or a partner leaving.
+Without a written agreement in place, the business will be dissolved upon the occurrence of a number of events, such as death or a partner leaving.

 How to Form a General Partnership

 As discussed above, no formal actions are required in order to create a general partnership.
-However, establishing a partnership agreement between the partners is highly recommended.
-Having an agreement in place will prevent disagreements and stipulate the rules that each partner needs to comply with.
+However, establishing a general partnership agreement between the partners is highly recommended.
+Having an agreement in place will prevent disagreements and stipulate the rules that each general individual partner needs to comply with.

 This agreement should cover a number of provisions relevant to business operations, including the following: